SoilTalks 01 ~ 26 February 2021

 To debate this issue, we assembled three speakers with very different backgrounds and experiences.
 Each gave short presentations on the topic, which was followed by 30mins of comments, questions and suggestions from the audience.

 The event was chaired by Bridget Emmett of uksoils and UKCEH, with Anna Krzywoszynska of the Institute for Sustainable Food at the University of Sheffield, Soil Care Network & uksoils as moderator.

-The event was recorded; see the video below.
+- This event was recorded; see video below.

 Dan’s passion for soils research germinated in 2012 when he studied mobile debris lobes in Alaska during a Royal Geographical Society Scholarship.
 Since then, he has been working on various aspects of soil science; he produced the first globally-relevant estimates of soil lifespans.
 His research has featured in The Conversation, on BBC Radio 4’s Farming Today, and Farmer’s Weekly.
 He is based at Cranfield University.

 In my work, I have sought to integrate several scientific disciplines (Ecology, Biogeography, Agronomy, Archeology and Anthropology) to be able to produce interdisciplinary works, in large scale, and broad social interest.
 I am currently a postdoctoral researcher in the Graduate Program in Ecology at the Federal University of Santa Catarina (UFSC), with the objective of knowing the cultural dimension present in the forests of South America and planning strategies for the use, management and conservation of native vegetation based on ancient and scientific ecological knowledge.